Colouring exact distance graphs of chordal graphs: Proof of Proposition

 Fix an embedding of $H$ in a surface of genus $g$.
 We first construct from $H$ a graph $H'$ of genus $g$ having the property that all of its faces have a cycle as its boundary.
 This can be done without altering distances by means of the following operation.
 Suppose $y \in V(H)$ is a cut vertex.
 There is an ordering $x_1, x_2, \dots ,x_{|N(y)|}$ of the vertices in $N(y)$ such that adding an edge between $x_i$ and $x_{i+1}$ (wherever such an edge does not already exist) would not create crossings.
 Using this ordering we add a path of length 2 between $x_i$ and $x_{i+1}$ (modulo~$|N(y)|$) if there is no edge joining the pair.
 Clearly $y$ ceases to be a cut vertex after this operation, and no new cut vertices are created.
 We repeat this operation until there are no cut vertices.
 It is easy to see that $H'$ satisfies that all of its faces have a cycle as its boundary, and that for every $u,v\in V(H)$ we have $d_H(u,v)=d_{H'}(u,v)$.

-If $H'$ is not an edge-maximal graph of genus $g$, then there is a face of $H$ having as its boundary a cycle $C_k$, with vertices $z_0, \dots, z_{k-1}$, for some $k>3$.
+If $H'$ is not a triangulation of genus $g$, then there is a face of $H$ having as its boundary a cycle $C_k$, with vertices $z_0, \dots, z_{k-1}$, for some $k>3$.
 Inside this face we draw a cycle $C_{k-1}$ with edges $e_1, \dots, e_{k-1}$.
 For all $1 \le i \le k-1$, we add edges joining $z_i$ with the endvertices of $e_i$.
 We also add an edge joining $z_0$ with the common endvertex of $e_1$ and $e_{k-1}$.
 It is easy to see that this can be done in such a way that no crossings are made, the area between $C_k$ and $C_{k-1}$ is triangulated and $C_{k-1}$ is the boundary of a face.
 Figure~\ref{cycles} shows how to do this for $k=7$.
 We call the resulting embedded graph $F$.
-If $F$ is not a triangulation, we repeat the operation on $F$, and we do this until we get a maximal graph $G$ of genus $g$.
+If $F$ is not a triangulation, we repeat the operation on $F$, and we do this until we get a graph $G$ which is a triangulation of genus $g$.